 Additional attack vectors (beyond client-side):

-• Server compromise: If the tool’s server is hacked, the attacker can modify transaction construction for all users simultaneously.
-This is a significantly larger attack surface than a frontend-only compromise.
+- Server compromise (hypothetical): If a tool’s server were compromised, an attacker could theoretically modify transaction construction for users.
+This represents a larger attack surface than a frontend-only compromise.

-• Data collection: Even without malicious intent, the server can collect and store data about your wallet, accounts, and activity patterns.
+- Data collection: Even without malicious intent, a server could potentially collect and store data about your wallet, accounts, and activity patterns.

 Comparing the Attack Surface